Learning Nonlinear Functions Using Regularized Greedy Forest: Regularized Greedy Forest

 as illustrated in Figure \ref{fig:sib}.
 The intuition behind this sum-to-zero sibling constraints is that less redundant models are preferable and that the models are the {\em least redundant} when branches at every internal node lead to completely opposite actions, namely, `adding $x$ to' versus `subtracting $x$ from' the output value.

 Using the auxiliary variables $\{\mww_v\}$ as defined above, it is straightforward to show that any set of equivalent models has exactly one model that satisfies the sum-to-zero sibling constraints.
-This model, whose coefficients are $\{\ww_v\}$, can be obtained through the following recursive computation:
+This model can be obtained through the following recursive computation on the auxiliary variables: